systemcrash/hasl-platform/info.md

 ## Automatic installation using HACS

 First, visit [https://www.trafiklab.se/api](https://www.trafiklab.se/api) and create a free account.
-They provide multiple APIs, the ones you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2), optionally you can also register for ["SL Trafikläget 2"](https://www.trafiklab.se/api/sl-trafiklaget-2) to get status sensors.
+They provide multiple APIs, the ones you want are ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2), optionally you can also register for ["SL Trafikläget 2"](https://www.trafiklab.se/api/sl-trafiklaget-2) to get status sensors.
 When you have your API keys, you're ready to add the component to your Home Assistant.

-After you added the integration then add the desired configuration in config.
+After you added the integration, add the desired configuration in `configuration.yaml`.
 Here is an example of a typical configuration:

 ```yaml
 sensor: